OpenMDAO/OpenMDAO-Framework/docs/tutorials/implicit/index.rst

-Here, the variable `x` is a known input that is passed to the implicit component, but the variable `y`, called the `state`, is an unknown that needs to be solved in order to satisfy the equation.
-The left hand side of the implicit equation is called the `residual`.
+Here, the variable `x` is a known input that is passed to the implicit component, but the variable `y`, called the `state`, is an unknown that needs to be solved to satisfy the equation.
+The left-hand side of the implicit equation is called the `residual`.
 Since an implicit function may not have a closed-form solution, the `state` is typically determined by numerically solving the residual equation, or in other words, iterating on the state until the